Going to spend 2 days in Louisville? Here's how I packed the best sites, eats and drinks in one weekend.

 While waiting we shared one of their crafted cocktails and took in the views.

 The tour showed how bourbon was made and explained the difference between bourbon and whisky.
 It was quick and educational.
 The highlight was a tasting at the end, which the Hubs loved.
-I’m still not the biggest bourbon fan, but it was interesting to see how they all did taste a little different according to what was used to make them and how long they aged in the barrel.
+It was interesting to see how they all did taste a little different according to what was used to make them and how long they aged in the barrel.

 The tastes were very, very small so we felt like we could move onto the next location pretty quickly.